inlightmedia/angular_combined_boilerplate/readme.md

 Don't mind the mess.
 As I get time I'll be fixing the code and getting them looking better and actually working!

+You may notice that the project is not using the public folder yet.
+It's using the root currently but I hope to compile the components folder contents to a build or dist folder that is publicly accessible.